-level 1 and level 2 files as well as export SBML level 2 files through the corresponding entries in the File menu.
-Export of SBML files to Level 1 Version 2 is also enabled, but since SBML Level 1 Version 2 does not support many features of SBML Level 2 and above, export to this level and version will often fail and COPASI should tell you why the export failed.
+COPASI can import and export all levels and versions of SBML through the corresponding entries in the File menu.
+If the COPASI model uses a feature not supported by the selected SBML Level and version, export to this level and version will fail and COPASI should tell you why the export failed.

-Notes and Annotations from the original SBML file should be preserved when you import and reexport an SBML file as long as you do not delete the objects that contain the annotation in COPASI.
-But still if you have important annotations or notes in your SBML file make a backup of the file before you open it in COPASI since we can not guarantee that they will survive an import/export cycle.
+Notes and Annotations from the original SBML file should be preserved when you import and reexport an SBML file if you do not delete the objects that contain the annotation in COPASI.
+But still if you have important annotations or notes in your SBML file make a backup of the file before you open it in COPASI since we cannot guarantee that they will survive an import/export cycle.

-Likewise, SBML does not support all of the elements of a COPASI model so some information from the COPASI model also gets lost when exporting an SBML file.
-For example tasks, reports and plot definitions are not exported to the SBML file.
+Likewise, SBML does not support all the elements of a COPASI model so some information from the COPASI model also gets lost when exporting an SBML file.
+For example, tasks, reports and plot definitions are not exported to the SBML file.
 This is normally not a big problem since the essential parts of a model normally get imported or exported.
 A consequence however one should keep in mind is that if you import an SBML file into COPASI and later export it again, it might have lost some of the original information.
-So if your SBML model depends on events, it is not suitable for import into COPASI.
-This will change in future versions of COPASI.

 |Error Message Dialog after import of an SBML File|

-In the current version, the errors that are filtered are hard coded and they are all warnings that have to do with unit inconsistencies within the model.
+In the current version, the errors that are filtered are hard coded and they are all warnings concerning unit inconsistencies within the model.
 In future version of COPASI, we will have a mechanism that will let the user manage which error messages should be filtered.

-Although COPASI now uses libsbml 3, not all features found in the different versions of SBML are currently supported.
+Although COPASI uses libSBML, not all features found in the different versions of SBML are currently supported.
 If an unsupported feature is encountered during import, COPASI will usually notify the user.
 Depending on which parts of the model have been ignored, ignored, the result of time course simulations and other tasks might not be what you expect.

 One should also be aware of the fact that in COPASI kinetic laws are always functions and a reaction contains a call to one of those functions.
 Since SBML allows arbitrary mathematical expressions as kinetic laws of reactions, those expressions are converted to user defined functions upon import and the reaction then calls this function.
 When reexporting such a reaction to SBML, the kinetic law expression will be exported as a function definition and a call to that function in the kinetic law of the reaction.